sgmurphy/wordpress-plugins/robo-gallery/readme.txt

 If any problem occurs, please contact us.

 == Changelog ==

+= 3.2.19 =
+*  Compatibility with WordPress 6.5
+*  Compatibility with PHP 8+
+*  Modification of permissions for media manager photos

 = 3.2.18 =
 *  Fixed images media manager fields, tags for different resources types